Apapa

-Apapa is a Local Government Area in Lagos, located to the west of Lagos Island.
-Apapa contains a number of ports and terminals operated by the Nigerian Ports Authority (NPA), including the major port of Lagos State and Lagos Port Complex (LPC).
+Apapa is a Local Government Area in Lagos, Nigeria located to the west of Lagos Island.
+Apapa contains a number of ports and terminals operated by the Nigerian Ports Authority (NPA), including the major port of Lagos State, Apapa Port Complex.

 In its legislation, the NPA itself does not refer to any port called "Port of Apapa", rather it refers to the "Port of Lagos", "Port of Port Harcourt" and "Port of Calabar".